daniel-keogh/graph-theory/OVERVIEW.md

     ![Python Website][python-org]

-2. Launch the executable and follow the installation.
-Make sure the checkbox "Add Python 3.8 to PATH" is ticked.
+2. Launch the executable and follow the installation. **Make sure the checkbox "Add Python 3.8 to PATH" is ticked**.

     ![Windows Installation][win-path]

 #### Using Python

-You should now be able to execute Python scripts by simply running the `python` command followed by the name of the script you want to run.
+You should now be able to execute Python scripts by simply running the `python` (or `python3` on Linux) command followed by the name of the script you want to run.
 By installing Python you will also have access to a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) enviroment, wherein you can execute simple Python commands.

 ![Python REPL][repl]

 ### Running the Program

-The program can be run as follows, using the `-m` argument in order to execute the code in the `__main__.py` module.
+After cloning the repository the program can be run as follows, using the `-m` argument in order to execute the code in the `__main__.py` module.

 ```sh
 $ python3 -m match -r REGEX -t TEXT